trea123/Learning_Python/Python Assessment/data-types.md

 y = 20

 if x == 10 or y == 30:
-	print("One of conditions are true")
+	print("One of these conditions are true")

 ```